weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Proof
 (a) Since Ec E, it is clear that diam E < diam E.
-Fix £ > 0, and choose p € E, q € E. By the definition of E, there are points p', c', in E such that d(p, p')<c,d(q,q') < e.
+Fix £ > 0, and choose p  \in  E, q  \in  E. By the definition of E, there are points p', c', in E such that d(p, p')<c,d(q,q') < e.
 Hence dp, q) <d(p.p') + dp’ q') + dq’, q)
 <2e+d(p',q')<2e+ diam E.